Skip to main content

 • No unlimited data option

-Not ideal for: Travelers staying in one country for 30+ days (a single-country plan or local SIM is cheaper), or heavy data users who need unlimited.
+Not ideal for: Travelers staying in one country for 30+ days (a local SIM is cheaper), heavy data users who need unlimited, or travelers visiting less-common Eastern European destinations.

 4.3